Are we Headed Towards a Mini Real Estate Boom? Possibly.

 Whether you choose to buy or sell now, or wait until the outbreak is over, is a personal decision you must make.
 And although the duration and potential severity of the outbreak has yet to be determined, we know that the real estate market will recover in the long term, and we may see a mini real estate boom when physical distancing measures are removed in the short term.

 Need your sell or buy a home?
 Purplebricks can help.

 If you need to sell your home or buy a home during the outbreak, rest assured that a REALTOR® can help you navigate these murky waters.
 Purplebricks is here to support Canadians by providing them full-service real estate while saving them thousands in commission when selling their home.
 As for homebuyers, we share the commission by giving buyers $2,000 in cash back* when they buy a home with us.
 Call 1-855-999-9740 for more information.

-Register for a FREE Virtual Evaluation:
+Register for a FREE in-person or virtual evaluation:

 Register to speak to a Home Buying Representative: